tim-christy/temp/_posts/2020-02-01-central-limit-theorem.md

 <br>

 To illustrate, suppose I go out and randomly survey 30 people and take the mean of their heights.
-Then I go out and do it again for another 30 people.
-And another.
-And so on like this until I get every single possible combination of 30 people in the entire city and the mean heights of each of these combinations.
+Then I go out and do it again for another 30 people... and then another... and another... and so on like this until I get every possible combination of 30 people in the entire city and the mean heights of each of these combinations.
 The distribution of all of these mean heights form the **sampling distribution of the sample mean** for a sample size of 30.
 It is the distribution of every possible mean you could get from all samples of 30 people in this city.

 It doesn't have to be 30 people either.
 There is a unique sampling distribution for every value of the sample size chosen.
 The distribution for samples of 15 people would look different from the sampling distribution of 30 people or 4 people or 16 people, etc. The difference would be due to the standard error; which is the standard deviation of the sampling distribution.
 The larger the sample size, the smaller the standard error.
 We will see in the example that follows.

-To illustrate that the population, does not need to be normally distributed, suppose the heights of 250,000 people followed a uniform distribution.
+To illustrate that the population, does not need to be normally distributed, suppose the heights of 250,000 people follows a uniform distribution.

 <br>